Resize a VMO object.

-The data in the VMO between the given size and the end of the VMO (i.e., the next page boundary) will be overritten with zeros.
+The data in the VMO between the given size and the end of the VMO (i.e., the next page boundary) will be overwritten with zeros.

-handle must be of type ZX_OBJ_TYPE_VMO and have ZX_RIGHT_WRITE.
+handle must be of type ZX_OBJ_TYPE_VMO and have ZX_RIGHT_WRITE and ZX_RIGHT_RESIZE.

 zx_vmo_set_size() returns ZX_OK on success.
 In the event

 of failure, a negative error value is returned.